49 Secrets Your Boss Won’t Tell You—But You Need to Know

 Take the dress code seriously

+In most fields, dress codes have relaxed significantly over the past few decades, giving workers a lot more latitude to be comfortable and express their personality in their jobs.
+But that doesn’t mean anything goes—and contrary to what most employees believe it’s just as much for your benefit as it is for the customer or the company.
 “Your image matters.
 You may not be breaking the dress code, but if you look like a slob it will be much harder for you to get ahead and be taken seriously,” Barrett says.
+Winston agrees: “Perception is everything, regardless of industry.
+Your appearance, attitude and work ethic speak louder than any work product.”
+Plus, when you dress well, you often perform better, taking more care and pride in your work.
 Not sure what your dress code means exactly?
 Find out the things your boss wishes you’d stop wearing to work.

 Be honest about what you can do